AndriiNorets/pneumonia-classification/README.md

 # Pneumonia Classification from Chest X-Ray Images

-A deep learning project for classifying medical X-ray images to detect pneumonia, built with Hugging Face and PyTorch.
+A deep learning project for classifying medical X-ray images to classify lungs for pneumonia, built with Hugging Face and PyTorch.

 ## Setting Up the Project Locally